KDRS-SA/elarkiv-database-demo/mysql/test01/README_mysql_test01.txt

 1. Updates database "test01", table "testtabell", field "beskrivelse"
 - New value = "[tittel] [arkivkodefra]-[arkivkodetil]"

-The test01 database is exported to the SIARD format using SIARD SiardEdit 1.69 from the Swiss Federal Archives.
+The test01 database is exported to the SIARD format using the SiardEdit ver.
+1.69 application from the Swiss Federal Archives.
 File: test01_mysql_elarkiv-database-demo_2014-09-15.siard

 Exported metadata from SiardEdit: